Rate this page:

 method is called and a ActionParametersMap and TaskDefinition is provided.

-.
+template file.
 The TaskDefinition is the saved state of the Task within Bamboo.
 It contains its user description and its map of configuration key/values.
 One thing to note is that if the Task is being created the TaskDefinition instance here is null but if it is being edited it contains the previous state of the Task before the user changes it.

 Remember the field named "say" in the editExampleTask.ftl

-?
+template file?
 Well the value set by the user for this field is available in the ActionParametersMap.
 In order to persist the value in a new TaskDefinition we must return a new map that contains this value.
 For simplicity sake we use the same key for this value as was used as the name of the field.

-Before the generateTaskConfigMap
+Before generateTaskConfigMap

-is called the ActionParametersMap
+is called, the ActionParametersMap

 is validated to ensure it contains the correct values needed to create the new TaskDefinition